okdone/eLearning.WebAPI/README.md

+This page is fork of https://github.com/tjoudeh/eLearning.WebAPI

-Simple API for eLearning System which is built using ASP.Net Web API
+The repository is the source for tutorial for building eLearning Management RESTFul Service using ASP.Net Web API.

+Here we try to create an AngularJs client for the sample project.